blackboxlogic/OsmTagsTranslator/README.md

 	WHERE ADDRESS_NUMBER != '0'
 ```

-JSON files can be loaded as tables with columns: "ID" and "Value" like [this one](https://github.com/blackboxlogic/OsmTagsTranslator/blob/master/OsmTagsTranslator/Lookups/StreetSuffixes.json), which expands `SUFFIX=Pl` into `Place`
+JSON files can be loaded as tables with columns "ID" and "Value", like [this one](https://github.com/blackboxlogic/OsmTagsTranslator/blob/master/OsmTagsTranslator/Lookups/StreetSuffixes.json), which expands `SUFFIX=Pl` into `Place` :relieved:
 ```javascript
 {
 	...